Modi holds bilateral meetings with PMs of Finland, Denmark, Iceland and Norway

 "A wonderful meeting between PM @erna_solberg of Norway and PM @narendramodi.
 India values the deep-rooted friendship with Norway," a tweet on the PMO Twitter handle said.

-Prime Minister Modi had an engaging interaction with Nowegian Premier Erna Solberg on trade and investment, shipping and port-development, blue economy, renewable energy, health, IT and green transport solutions, Kumar said.
+Prime Minister Modi had an engaging interaction with Premier Solberg on trade and investment, shipping and port-development, blue economy, renewable energy, health, IT and green transport solutions, Kumar said.